anthonyjmartinez/connchk/README.md

 ## About

-`connchk` is command-line network checking tool written in Rust.
+`connchk` is command-line network verification utility written in Rust.
 It aims to provide a cross platform utility that can verify if your host can reach targets defined in a TOML document.
 These hosts are checked in the following
 ways: